dikxak/newspalace/readme.md

 After these three process, **parcel** (I have used parcel as module bundler) will start the localhost on port 1234 ([localhost](http://localhost:1234)) and you should be able to see the initial layout of the page.

-<mark>!IMPORTANT - If the layout is too big for your screen, try decreasing the zoom level on the browser 😀</mark>
+**!IMPORTANT - If the layout is too big for your screen, try decreasing the zoom level on the browser 😀**

 ## How to use